Irina-Camelia Begu: 2021: Major doubles semifinal

-Singles

-Doubles

 She reached the semifinals with local favorite Sara Errani as a wildcard pair at the Italian Open, where they were defeated by Markéta Vondroušová and Kristina Mladenovic.
 At the French Open, Begu reached the semifinals in doubles, partnering with Argentinian Nadia Podoroska for the second time in her career.
 They lost to Iga Świątek and Bethanie Mattek-Sands.

-2022: First title in 5 years
+2022: Major fourth round, first title since 2017

 She played at the Melbourne Summer Set 2 in January.
-In the first round she defeated Jessica Pegula, the top seed of the tournament.
+In the first round, she defeated Jessica Pegula, the top seed of the tournament.
 She lost in straight sets to Amanda Anisimova in the quarterfinals.
 Then she lost in the second round to Elise Mertens at the Australian Open.

-The next tournament was in Saint Petersburg, where she defeated Zhang Shuai, sixth seed Petra Kvitová and Tereza Martincová in straight sets, but she lost to the top seed Maria Sakkari in the semifinals, after a 3-hour match.
-She then lost her opening round matches in Dubai Tennis Championships, Qatar Open, and Indian Wells Open.
-At the Miami Open, she defeated Hailey Baptiste in three sets and then went on to defeat top seed Aryna Sabalenka, in straight sets, before losing to Aliaksandra Sasnovich in the third round.
+The next tournament was in Saint Petersburg, where she defeated Zhang Shuai, sixth seed Petra Kvitová and Tereza Martincová in straight sets, but she lost to the top seed Maria Sakkari in the semifinals, after a three-hour match.
+She then lost her opening round matches in Dubai Championships, Qatar Ladies Open, and Indian Wells Open.
+At Miami, she defeated Hailey Baptiste in three sets and then went on to defeat top seed Aryna Sabalenka, in straight sets, before losing to Aliaksandra Sasnovich in the third round.

 During the clay-court season, she reached the round of 16 in Charleston and qualified for the main draw in Madrid where she lost to Belinda Bencic.
-At the French Open, she defeated 30th seed Ekaterina Alexandrova in the second round and wildcard Léolia Jeanjean in the third to enter the second week of a Grand Slam event for the first time since the 2016 French Open, where she lost to Jessica Pegula.
-Begu was fined $10,000 for an unsportsmanlike conduct, after she threw her racket in her third round match against Ekaterina Alexandrova.
+At the French Open, she defeated 30th seed Ekaterina Alexandrova in the second round and wildcard Léolia Jeanjean in the third to enter the second week of a major event for the first time since the 2016 French Open, where she lost to Jessica Pegula.
+Begu was fined $10,000 for an unsportsmanlike conduct, after she threw her racket in her third-round match against Ekaterina Alexandrova.
 At Wimbledon, Begu lost in the third round to Jeļena Ostapenko, in three sets.

-At the Palermo Open, Begu beat qualifier Marina Bassols Ribera, along with Océane Dodin, Diane Parry, Sara Sorribes Tormo, and Lucia Bronzetti, to win her first title in five years.
+At the Palermo Ladies Open, Begu beat qualifier Marina Bassols Ribera, along with Océane Dodin, Diane Parry, Sara Sorribes Tormo, and Lucia Bronzetti, to win her first title in five years.